capocasa/pharao/README.md

 Limitatons
 ----------

-.. info :: There is a [Nim compiler bug](https://github.com/nim-lang/Nim/issues/19071) the author was unable to work around that prevents pharao files from having their own type definitions, they have to be put into imports.
+There is a [Nim compiler bug](https://github.com/nim-lang/Nim/issues/19071) the author was unable to work around that prevents pharao files from having their own type definitions, they have to be put into imports.
 Sorry!

 ```nim
 # /var/www/types.nim